NetApp/ez-rancher/README.md

 [Releases](https://github.com/NetApp/ez-rancher/releases) will be published as container images in [Docker Hub](https://hub.docker.com/r/netapp/ez-rancher/tags)

-Releases created in GitHub will generate ez-rancher images tagged with the release version.
+Releases created in GitHub will generate ez-rancher images tagged with the release version in Docker Hub.
 Latest will point to the latest tagged release version.
 Commits to the main branch will not automatically publish a new image, but the image can be [created locally](#create-image).